(E204CW Revised 03/08/2017)

 b.
 Customer may not use or allow third parties to use Data for the purpose of compiling, enhancing, verifying, supplementing, adding to, or deleting from compilation of information that is sold, rented, published, furnished, or in any manner provided to a third party.

 c.
-Business Data.
-Unless authorized in writing, Customer may not use Business Data for any direct marketing purposes, resale publication, or distribution to any third party as part of any mailing list, directory, classified advertising, or other compilation of information.
+Business Listing Data.
+Unless authorized in writing, Customer may not use Business Listing Data for any direct marketing purposes, resale publication, or distribution to any third party as part of any mailing list, directory, classified advertising, or other compilation of information.

 1. Real-time navigational guidance, including alerting a user about upcoming maneuvers, such as warning of an upcoming turn, or calculating an alternate route if a turn is missed;